 The market risk inherent in our financial instruments represents the potential loss arising from adverse changes in interest rates.
 We have not been materially impacted by fluctuations in foreign currency exchange rates, as substantially all of our business is transacted in, and is expected to continue to be transacted in, U.S. dollars or U.S. dollar-based currencies.
-Our Senior Notes and asset-backed notes bear interest at a fixed rate and would not be affected by interest rate changes.
+Our asset-backed notes bear interest at a fixed rate and would not be affected by interest rate changes.

-Loans under the Revolving Credit Facility bear interest, at our option, at a rate of LIBOR plus a margin ranging from 2.50% to 3.25% per annum (depending on a pricing grid determined by our total leverage ratio) or the alternate base rate plus a margin ranging from 1.50% to 2.25% per annum (depending on a pricing grid determined by our total leverage ratio).
-The alternate base rate is a rate per annum equal to the greatest of the prime rate, the federal funds effective rate plus 0.5%, or LIBOR for a 30-day interest period plus 1.0%.
-We also pay an unused fee on the portion of the commitments that is available for future borrowings or letters of credit at a rate ranging from 0.25% to 0.50% per annum, depending on the average outstanding balance and letters of credit on the Revolving Credit Facility in the immediately preceding quarter.
-Accordingly, changes in our total leverage ratio and LIBOR or the alternate base rate will affect the interest rate on, and therefore our costs under, the Revolving Credit Facility.
-As of January 31, 2022, the balance outstanding under our Revolving Credit Facility was \$149.0 million.
-A 100 basis point increase in interest rates on the Revolving Credit Facility would increase our borrowing costs by \$1.5 million over a 12-month period, based on the balance outstanding at January 31, 2022.
+On November 21, 2022, we entered into the Amendment to the Fifth Amended and Restated Loan Agreement.
+Under the Amendment, loans under the Revolving Credit Facility bear interest, at our option, at a rate of SOFR plus a margin ranging from 2.50% to 3.25% per annum (depending on a pricing grid determined by our total leverage ratio) or the alternate base rate plus a margin ranging from 1.50% to 2.25% per annum (depending on a pricing grid determined by our total leverage ratio).
+The alternate base rate is a rate per annum equal to the greatest of the prime rate, the federal funds effective rate plus 0.5%, or SOFR for a 30-day interest period plus 1.0%.
+We also pay an unused fee on the portion of the commitments that is available for future borrowings or letters of credit at a rate ranging from 0.25% to 0.50% per annum, depending on the average outstanding balance and letters of credit of the Revolving Credit Facility in the immediately preceding quarter.
+Accordingly, changes in our total leverage ratio and SOFR or the alternate base rate will affect the interest rate on, and therefore our costs under the Revolving Credit Facility.
+As of January 31, 2023, the balance outstanding under our Revolving Credit Facility was \$221.0 million.
+A 100 basis point increase in interest rates on the Revolving Credit Facility would increase our borrowing costs by \$2.2 million over a 12-month period, based on the outstanding balance as of January 31, 2023.